nelsonjchen/op-replay-clipper/README.md

 There are options but these are the basic steps.
 Note, the screenshots below may vary in themes and UI, but the layout is generally the same.

-1. Find the route you wish to take a clip from from Comma Connect at https://connect.comma.ai.
+1. Find the openpilot route you wish to take a clip from in Comma Connect at https://connect.comma.ai.
 2. Find the starting seconds value.
 The route's timeline will have a widget below your cursor that's "segment number, local time".
-Segments are made every minute.
+Segments are made every minute and start from 0.
 So scrub it, and do a little mental arithmetic to get the starting second.
 I usually do "60 \* segment number + offset" as my mental calculation.
 Edit the starting second in the `scratch_run.sh` file to this value.
    - Sample: <img width="282" alt="Screen Shot 2022-09-06 at 11 56 10 PM" src="https://user-images.githubusercontent.com/5363/188816664-6e1cd8e3-a363-4653-85da-a03332e39c13.png">
    - In this example, the starting second would be at least 6 \* 30 = 180 seconds.
+   - Don't stress on this, if this is your first time, just wing it.
+You'll get it.
-3. Get the route ID from `More Info`.
-The example below would be `071ba9916a1da2fa|2022-09-04--11-15-52`.
+3. Get any segment ID of the route from `More Info`.
+The example below would be `071ba9916a1da2fa|2022-09-04--11-15-52--1`.
 Edit the route ID in the `scratch_run.sh` file to this value.
-Make sure to remove the segment ID portion: `--#`.
    - <img width="336" alt="image" src="https://user-images.githubusercontent.com/5363/188817040-5341e1af-2176-47ad-87f3-ba0a3d88a32a.png">
 4. Get a JWT Token from https://jwt.comma.ai.
 It'll be a long string that starts a bit like `eyJ0eXAiOiJKV1QiLCJhb...`.
 Edit the JWT token in the `scratch_run.sh` file to this value. **Keep this token private, do not share it with anyone as it will grant access to your comma connect account for a year.**
 5. Change the clip length value in `scratch_run.sh` to the number of seconds you want to capture.
 Longer lengths take proportionally longer to capture.